MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 ![Sample_QQplots_combined](https://github.com/user-attachments/assets/150fcbe7-7740-471e-a6b7-e6c258a64e24)

 If the points on the Q-Q plot follow the diagonal line, it suggests that the observed p-values match the expected distribution, indicating no systematic bias.
 Deviations above the line, especially at the tail, suggest an excess of small p-values, which could indicate true associations or potential confounding factors.
-So for instance, in the above sample Q-Q plots, the middle Q-Q plot would indicate that the method used may be the best suited out of the three shown.

 #### 8.2.
 Manhattan plots (association strength between individual loci and the studied phenotype)